tania-andersen/Skraepper/help.md

 ## With session

 Saves the session cookies and state for multiple sessions.
-If a scrape takes login, the session will mostly save a login-cookie.
+If a scrape takes login, the session will most likely save a login-cookie.

 ## Headless